 Navy was a popular preseason pick to win the title in 1944 despite being led by first-year coach Cmdr.
 Oscar E. Hagberg, who had just returned from a Pacific submarine command.
 The hopes of the highly touted Middie team to produce an undefeated season in 1944 went awry from the get go.

 Navy lost the season opener to a surprisingly stout North Carolina Navy Pre-Flight squad.
-The Cloudbusters boasted future NFL star Otto Graham and were led in part by a promising young coaching prospect named Bear Bryant.
+The Cloudbusters boasted future NFL star Otto Graham and were led in part by a promising young coaching prospect named Paul W. Bryant; often referred to by his nickname "Bear."
 (The team would go on to a 6-2-1 record against a slate made up of almost entirely of military training units).
 The only other loss on the Midshipmen's schedule was a 17-15 defeat at the hands of Georgia Tech in Atlanta.

 The barometer of Army and Navy's dominance over the rest of college football was another highly regarded team that year: Notre Dame.
 The Midshipmen managed to best the Fighting Irish 32-13 the first week of November, but the Cadets completely destroyed the squad from South Bend 59-0 a week later in Yankee Stadium.
 It remains the worst loss in Notre Dame history.